iskyzh/raft/README.md

 Personally I would like to break down Raft protocol to many small parts as it is more convenient to test.

 `core/` contains core Raft algorithm.
+The core algorithm (`Instance.cpp`) contains only 200+ lines of code.

 `rpc/` contains one RPC implementation with gRPC.
+Here I choose single-thread asynchronized implementation.
+All RPCs requests are pushed into a lock-free queue, and then are processed in the event-loop thread.
+This choice leads to the split of RPC request and response message described above.
+Therefore, thread lock usage is eliminated.

-In `src/`, `mock_main.cpp` can be used to mock a Raft cluster with RPC 'events', which means that there're no RPC requests and all RPC are simulated with events and callbacks.
+In `src/`, `mock_main.cpp` can be used to mock a Raft cluster with 'events', which means that there're no RPC requests and all RPC are simulated with events and callbacks.
 You may adjust `drop_rate` and `delay` to mock an unstable network.
 You may add events to simulate events in network.